martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

 #.
 Select your instance flavour (virtual CPUs and the memory size).
 More information on available virtual hardware presets can be found here: :doc:`virtual_hdw_presets`.

 #.
-Copy & Paste your SSH key, to login in the Galaxy instance or configure it in the :doc:`/user_documentation//ssh_keys/ssh_keys` page:
+Copy & Paste your SSH key, to login in the Galaxy instance or configure it in the :doc:`/user_documentation//ssh_keys/ssh_keys` page

 #.
 Laniakea provides the possibility to encrypt the storage volume associated with the virtual machine on-demand, to protect user data.